Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 Implanting a microchip in a pet:

-is an unessential veterinary procedure that compounds risks and interferes with procedures for essential public health vaccinations and spay/neuter procedures that are essential to population control.
+is an unessential procedure that compounds risks and interferes with procedures for essential public health vaccinations and spay/neuter procedures that are essential to population control.

 Pet microchip mandates: